carterw/pocket-link-viewer/README.md

 # Pocket Link Viewer

-Pocket Link Viewer is a simple web app for browsing, viewing, and managing a list of links (such as exported from Pocket or other sources) stored in a CSV file.
-You can view, sort, and delete links through a modern, interactive web interface.
+The Mozilla Pocket app is no longer available, but you can still export your links to a CSV file on your local computer.
+Pocket Link Viewer is a simple web app that allows you to view these links.
+They can be displayed in ascending or descending order by date added.
+Clicking on a link will highlight it in the list and open it in a new tab.
+When you delete a link, it will be removed from the list and the CSV file.

+This app uses Node.js and Express to serve the web page and csv-parse to parse the CSV file, so you will need to have Node.js installed to run it.
+When the server is running on your local machine, you can access the webpage at `http://localhost:3008`.

 ## Features
-- View links from a CSV file in a sortable, searchable table
+- View links from the CSV file in a sortable table
 - Sort links by date (ascending/descending)
 - Delete links from the list (removes from CSV)
-- View detailed information for each link
 - Mobile-friendly, clean UI

 ## Installation